picoCTF/start-problem-dev/example-problems/README.md

 problem development with.

 1. [Sanity, static flag](/example-problems/sanity-static-flag/)
+   - Presents the simplest of all CTF problems, the sanity check.
+Also goes over deploying and testing a problem.
 2. [Forensics Grep](/example-problems/forensics-grep/)
+   - Embeds the flag in a downloadable artifact.
+Also goes over testing templating.
 3. [Forensics Disk](/example-problems/forensics-disk/)
+   - Embeds the flag in a more complex artifact.
 4. [Custom Service](/example-problems/custom-service/)
+   - Presents a vulnerable program through a port using socat.
+Also goes over some tips on debugging your Dockerfile.
 5. [Custom SSH (Multi-stage Dockerfile)](/example-problems/custom-ssh/)
+   - Demonstrates separating the challenge builder container from the interactive container.
 6. [Custom Web](/example-problems/custom-web/)
+   - Demonstrates hosting a simple web-based problem.

 In addition to these walkthroughs, you can also check the `cmgr` developers' [example problems,](https://github.com/picoCTF/cmgr/tree/master/examples) which